Elisabeth Moss: Personal life

 Moss holds both British and American citizenship.

 She met Fred Armisen in October 2008, and they became engaged in January 2009, marrying on October 25, 2009, in Long Island City, New York.
 They separated in June 2010, and in September 2010, Moss filed for divorce, which was finalized on May 13, 2011.

 Moss practices Scientology and identifies as a feminist.
 After a fan questioned whether her role in the Hulu series The Handmaid's Tale made her think about her involvement with the Church of Scientology, Moss defended her beliefs on Instagram, writing that fans' description of Scientology and the fictional Gilead's supposedly mutual belief "that all outside sources are wrong or evil" is "actually not true at all".
 She continued, "Religious freedom and tolerance and understanding the truth and equal rights for every race, religion and creed are extremely important to me."

-In January 2024, Moss confirmed that she was pregnant.
-She gave birth to her first child later in 2024.
+Moss gave birth to a child in 2024.
+No further information, such as the identity of the father, has been released.